xpublish-community/xpublish/docs/source/tutorial.rst

 * ``/air/mean`` returns a floating number
 * ``/not_a_variable/mean`` returns a 404 HTTP error

-The ``get_dataset`` function in the example above is a FastAPI dependency that is used to access the dataset object being served by the application from inside a FastAPI path operation decorated function or another FastAPI dependency.
+The :func:`~xpublish.dependencies.get_dataset` function in the example above is a FastAPI dependency that is used to access the dataset object being served by the application from inside a FastAPI path operation decorated function or another FastAPI dependency.
 Note that ``get_dataset`` can only be used as function arguments.

-Xpublish also provides a ``get_cache`` dependency function to get/put any useful key/value pair from/into the cache that is created along with a running instance of the application.
+Xpublish also provides a :func:`~xpublish.dependencies.get_cache` dependency function to get/put any useful key/value pair from/into the cache that is created along with a running instance of the application.

 API Docs
 ~~~~~~~~